MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 - Carefully review your resiliency and BCDR plans for dependent resources.
 These resources include networking, authentication, applications, and other internal services in Azure or on-premises.
   - Network infrastructure, as part of a hub-and-spoke or virtual wide area network (WAN) architecture, must be available in the secondary region.
-  - Hybrid connectivity must be highly available in both the primary and secondary regions.
+  - Hybrid connectivity must be highly available in the primary and secondary regions.
   - Active Directory authentication must be available in the disaster recovery region, or connectivity to the on-premises domain must be guaranteed.

 - Learn about security, governance, and compliance for an Azure Virtual Desktop enterprise-scale scenario.